 B) Gather the Appropriate Documents and License Fees

 You must also gather a few documents and take a physical exam before test day.
 After your physical, have the conducting physician, physician assistant, certified registered nurse practitioner or chiropractor complete Form DL-180 (Medical Qualification Certificate).
 Bring the following requirements with you on test day:

 - A completed Non-Commercial Learner's Permit Application (Form DL-180)

 - A completed Parent or Guardian Consent Form(Form DL-180TD) (if you are younger than 18 years old); must be completed by a parent, guardian, or spouse who is 18 years old or older

 - Proof of identity (see the list located on the reverse side of DL-180); if you are changing your name, you must present original documents supporting name changes such as a marriage certificate, divorce decree or court order

-- Two acceptable proofs of residency (also listed on the reverse side of DL-180) if you are 18 years of age or older; proof of residency is not required for those who are 16 and 17 years old
+- 2 documents proving residency (also listed on the reverse side of DL-180) if you are 18 years old or older; proof of residency is not required for those who are 16 and 17 years old

 - Your Social Security card

 Also be prepared to pay a learner’s permit fee.
 PennDOT accepts checks and money orders, but not cash.

 After gathering your requirements, take your written knowledge exam (permit test) at any PennDOT Driver License Center.
 Look online for a nearby branch.